 An alternative option involves heading to Tarakan Island which is serviced by direct morning flights from Jakarta with Batik Air and daily afternoon flights from Makassar with Lion Air.
 From here, you can catch a three-hour ferry ride to Derawan.

-Sitting side by side in southeast Indonesia, the islands of Java and Bali are home to the country’s two busiest airports, regularly receiving flights from North America, Europe and Asia.
-So if you’re flying into Indonesia, you’ll likely arrive into either Jakarta’s Soekarno-Hatta airport, in northwest Java, or Denpasar’s Ngurah Rai airport in southern Bali.
+The neighbouring islands of Java and Bali are home to the country’s two busiest airports, regularly receiving flights from North America, Europe and Asia.
+So if you’re flying into Indonesia, you’ll likely arrive at either Jakarta’s Soekarno-Hatta airport, in northwest Java, or Denpasar’s Ngurah Rai airport in southern Bali.
 And while these two airports are the main entry points for international visitors, there are also major domestic travel hubs across the archipelago that travellers will be certain to pass through at some point.

-Home to over 40% of Southeast Asia’s total population, and popular amongst tourists of all kinds, the sprawling archipelago of Indonesia has spawned a busy airline industry.
-The rise of air travel within the country has also been boosted thanks to increased construction of new airports in previously hard-to-reach destinations, including Labuan Bajo, Gorontalo, Sorong, and more.
+The sprawling archipelago of Indonesia has spawned a busy airline industry, boosted thanks to increased construction of new airports in previously hard-to-reach destinations, including Labuan Bajo, Gorontalo, Sorong, and more.

 Lastly, don’t be alarmed if passengers are asked to say a prayer before takeoff.
 This may seem a little foreboding but is common practice aboard several airlines within the country.